Support YES

 Our young people need your support.

 We need your help to serve and support these young people through this continuing crisis and set them up for success.
-Your donation will support YES’ mission which includes reskilling youth in cloud technologies, providing living supports and wrap around supports to youth, counselling, job placements, mentorship, and mental health supports.
+Your donation will support YES’ mission which includes activities such as reskilling youth in cloud technologies and skilled trades, providing living supports and critical wrap around supports for youth, counselling, job placements, mentorship and mental health supports.

 As a leader in providing job readiness, employment and empowerment programming, we continue to work on the frontlines helping youth face these unprecedented challenges, but we cannot do it without your help.